Because Jesus himself was tested by what he suffered, he is able to help those who are being tested. Hebrews 2:18

 The angel of the Lord appeared to Joseph in a dream: “Rise, take the child and his mother; flee to Egypt, and stay there until I tell you.”

-Today’s Feast of the Holy Family calls us to re-discover and celebrate our own families as harbors of forgiveness and understanding and safe places of unconditional love, welcome and acceptance.
+Today’s Feast of the Holy Family calls us to re-discover and celebrate our own families as harbours of forgiveness and understanding and safe places of unconditional love, welcome and acceptance.

 The Holy Family is a model for our families as we confront the many tensions and crises that threaten the stability, peace and unity that are the joys of being a family.